-- 5.201 Specifications shall per the ODOT/APWA Oregon Standard Specifications for Construction, latest edition except as modified here. - a.
+- 5.201 Specifications shall be per the ODOT/APWA and Oregon Standard Specifications for Construction, latest edition except as modified here. - a.
 The maximum density of compacted materials will be determined by AASHT0 T 180.
 The density of compacted materials in place will be determined by AASHTO T 238, or other approved methods. - b.
-For the one-year period between placement of the base lift and top lift of asphalt, temporary ramps shall be placed at all grade changes.
+For the one-year between the placement of the base lift and top lift of asphalt, temporary ramps shall be placed at all grade changes.
 Manhole lids and valve boxes shall be set flush to the base lift and raised only at the time of placing the top lift.
-1 1⁄2" steel riser rings shall be used to adjust manhole lid elevations.
+One and one-half inch (11/2") steel riser rings shall be used to adjust manhole lid elevations.
 Valve boxes shall be raised to finish grade. - c.
 Weep holes will not be allowed.